 I was actually prolonging their uncertainty.

-When I show them during the consultation and we decide together, I'm giving them what they actually need:
+When I show them during the consultation and we decide together, I'm giving them what they actually need: permission to stop doubting.

 This Isn't About Technology

-Yes, I use Procreate on my iPhone.
+Yes, I use Procreate on my iPhone and iPad.

 But this workflow would work with any tool that's fast enough.

-The breakthrough is understanding that consultation should end with decision, not homework.
+The technology isn't the breakthrough.
+The breakthrough is understanding that a curtain consultation should end with a decision, not homework.

 For twenty years, our industry worked like this: